 I picked up this book thinking it was about me and my friends.
 It’s not, though.
 Despite the subtitle, Winners Take All is not about the entrepreneurs and investors who are involved in socially responsible businesses whose mission is to change the world.
+They, I believe, are the true force for good in the world.
 The sole exception is the author’s brief excursion in the epilogue into the B Corporation movement, in which I’ve been involved since the beginning.
 And he appears not to understand what B Corps are about.

 “Elite-led, market-friendly, winner-safe social change”

 In Winners Take All, author Anand Giridharadas zeroes in on growing economic inequality in America.
 As he notes at the outset, “When the fruits of change have fallen on the United States in recent decades, the very fortunate have basketed almost all of them.”
 His culprit?
 “Elite-led, market-friendly, winner-safe social change.”
 This is the set of beliefs held by the people who attend the World Economic Forum at Davos and gather at such other places as Aspen and the Clinton Global Initiative.
 In reviewing this book for the New York Times, Nobel Prize-winner Joseph Stieglitz described them as “an elite that, rather than pushing for systemic change, only reinforces our lopsided economic reality—all while hobnobbing on the conference circuit and trafficking in platitudes.”
 Giridharadas calls their mindset MarketWorld.

 Winners Take All: The Elite Charade of Changing the World by Anand Giriharadas (2018) 304 pages ★★★★☆